petrickow/INF5960_JMatLinkAdapter/README.md

 Maven project that wrapps calls to JMatlink (used by puka to make calls to MATLAB) with matlabcontrol-library in order to be able to run on/with 64-bit windows/MATLAB.

-This project has only translated the methods used by puka.
+This project has only translated the methods used by puka and is used as a part o my master thesis assignement.

 Prerequisites for vanilla puka: